Flare-Hub/image-map-connect-plugin/readme.txt

 3. Filter markers
 4. Switch between layers
 5. Zoom in and out
-6. Use block settings to visually configure it
+6. Use block settings to visually configure the plugin

-This plugin uses built-in WordPress features where possible, for example it extends the current posts and makes use of the default blocks like the query block.
+The plugin uses built-in WordPress features where possible, for example it extends the current posts and makes use of the default blocks like the query block.

-xxxx
+TODO: insert plugin gif
-Image Map Connect in Action - DRAFT!
+Image Map Connect in Action